taranvohra/Siteglide-docs/eCommerce/get-started-ecommerce/subscriptions/user-subscriptions.md

 This article shows you how to use the Secure Zones Layout user\_subscriptions to List Subscription Orders belonging to a User.
 As this is a Secure user-specific List, the Layout is found in the Secure Zones Module.

-This is slightly different from a Subscriptions List view, as this lists all available Subscription products- you can <a href="https://developers.siteglide.com/list-view" target="_blank">learn more about this here</a>.
+This is slightly different from a Subscriptions List view, as this lists all available Subscription products- you can [learn more here](/ecommerce/get-started-ecommerce/subscriptions/subscriptions-list.md).

 # Outputting the user\_subscriptions List